zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 -----------------------------

-If you want to run the exporter in a Docker container you can create the container as follows, using the ``Dockerfile`` provided in the Git repository.
+If you want to run the exporter in a Docker container you can create the container as follows, using the Dockerfile provided in the Git repository.

-Note that the provided ``Dockerfile`` can also be used as a starting point if you want to embed the exporter in your own Docker/OCI image.

 * Clone the Git repository of the exporter and switch to the clone's root
   directory: